Cost Segregation Studies for Rental Property Owners

 The result of the accelerated depreciation is typically a higher cash flow for rental property owners in the first few years of ownership.
 It is not unusual to see tax liability reduced by $3000-$4000 in the first few years after a study, which for most owners creates an immediate increase in cash flow.

 Previously, fees for this process ran upwards of $3000 per property for residential properties including duplexes, townhomes, condos and single family residences.
-We have created a process which typically reduces those costs (the segregation study itself plus accounting costs) to $900-$1200 per property.
+We have created a process which typically reduces those costs to $650-$750 per property.
 Lower study costs and higher property values make the returns on this investment much more appealing.

 So what is a cost segregation study?

-The primary goal of such a study is to identify property-related costs that can be depreciated faster (typically 5,7 or 15 year asset class lives) than is currently happening.
+The primary goal of such a study is to identify property-related costs that can be depreciated faster (typically 5,7 or 15 year asset class lives) than your current rate.
 Realizing more depreciation sooner can increase your tax deductions and increase cash flow in the first few years of property ownership.
 This creates a time value of money benefit by having the cash now and not in later years.

 A secondary goal which can be completed at the same time is to establish the depreciable tax value for building components that are likely to be replaced in the future.
 This will make it easier to claim ‘partial disposition’ losses which have become important under the new IRS repair regulations.
 These new regulations are making it more difficult to immediately expense common repairs, such as roof, window or HVAC replacements.
 In most cases, they have to be amortized over 27.5 years.
 But the partial disposition allows immediate realization of deduction for the items that were replaced.